 The Putangirua Pinnacles walking tracks are exceptional for their unique badlands rock formations making for an eerie walk up in among towering rock pinnacles.
 For some rugged tramping nearby, head to the Aorangi (Haurangi) Forest Park.
 Better catered for walking can be had at the historic Kawakawa Station Walk.

-The fishing village of Ngawi has a distinctive fleet of tractors parked on the beach and used to launch fishing boats into Palliser Bay.
+The fishing village of Ngawi has the highest number of tractors per capita in the world.
+They're used to launch fishing boats into Palliser Bay.
 There is also the tiny Ngawi golf course spread over both sides of the road.

 Finally, no trip to Cape Palliser is complete without popping in to nearby Lake Ferry.
 Overlooking Lake Onoke, there’s plenty of exploring and birdwatching to be enjoyed.
 The wild coastline is brilliant for fishing.
 You'll find a regular crowd with their fishing lines in the water.
 But if your luck's running low, head to the Lake Ferry Hotel for some fish and chips and great views across Palliser Bay from the southern most pub in the North Island.

 Make sure you know all about Wairarapa events.